RijuBidani/LouvainAlgorithm/README.md

 The Louvain Algorithm is a fast, scalable algorithm for detecting communities in graphs.
 The algorithm generally involves a graph aggregation step; this project finds the communities without creating new objects to store the aggregated graphs.
 This was created as a capstone project for the Coursera specialization "Object Oriented Java Programming: Data Structures and Beyond".

 This project was written in Java and developed using the Eclipse IDE.
+Here, I apply the Louvain algorithm to detect communities in Facebook data representing friendships between users on a single day at the UC San Diego campus in 2005.

 BASIC GRAPH STRUCTURE: